ets/ets.github.io/source/about/index.md

 # Meditation

 “Until you make the unconscious conscious, it will direct your life and you will call it fate.” - C.G.
 Jung

+"The world is the totality of facts, not of things." - Ludwig Wittgenstein